zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/scalability/observability/_index.md

 1. Carefully crafted documentation is a core product for the observability platform, not an afterthought.
 1. We think of the documentation hub as a way to communicate about observability interfaces we offer as a platform with everyone in Engineering.
 1. We strive to provide documentation like guides and tutorials targeted for specific audiences - in addition to reference documentation.
-1. We use the documentation hub also to explain concepts and architecture for our team internal use to create a common understanding and empower everyone to contribute in all areas.
+1. We use the documentation hub also to explain concepts and architecture for our team's internal use to create a common understanding and empower everyone to contribute in all areas.

 #### Where do we keep different types of documentation?